Can Custody Arrangements Be Changed After the Divorce?

 Child custody written in a note and gavel.
 Separation concept.

 Although custody arrangements established by the court are intended to serve the child’s best interests, the court recognizes that circumstances can drastically change over time, necessitating modifications.
-Please continue reading as we explore when custody orders can be modified in Illinois and how a knowledgeable Morton Divorce Lawyer can assist you in safeguarding your child’s best interests.
+Please continue reading as we explore when custody orders can be modified in Illinois and how a knowledgeable Peoria Divorce Lawyer can assist you in safeguarding your child’s best interests.

 Can Custody Arrangements Be Modified After the Divorce?